 “Just yesterday during the outreach service, a woman asked me why she didn’t get her period after having an abortion..."

-Now aged 25 and in possession of a Bachelor degree in midwifery, Chandy has been employed as a by RHAC for less than a year, working as part of the organisation’s health outreach team.
-The job is demanding: she is tasked with regularly visiting four karaoke parlours, eight garment factories and 20 villages in Phnom Penh and its surrounds, with plans to expand to two universities imminently.
+Now aged 25 and in possession of a Bachelor degree in midwifery, Chandy has been employed by RHAC for less than a year, working as part of the organisation’s health outreach team.
+The job is demanding: she is tasked with regularly visiting four karaoke parlours, eight garment factories and 20 villages in Phnom Penh, with plans to expand to two universities imminently.
 A round trip to some communities can take two hours or more on her motorcycle, travelling alone into areas that are not always easily accessible.
 “Sometimes I have the clinic staff with me, but rarely,” Chandy says.

 “I promote the health services provided by Reproductive Health Association of Cambodia as well.
 If they are interested in going to a clinic, I give them a referral,” she says.
 One of the factories on her regular roster is Propitious garment factory in Takhmao, a small city south of Phnom Penh.

 Chandy spends two days a month at the factory, where she speaks to groups of women or has one-on-one discussions about sensitive topics.
 “Just yesterday during the outreach service, a woman asked me why she didn’t get her period after having an abortion.
 She wanted to know what was wrong,” she says.
 “It’s common for women to use unsafe abortion methods.
 Mainly they take medicine from a pharmacy, and the pharmacy doesn’t give them any advice on how to use it.
 Often they go to cheap, unlicensed clinics near the factories for medical abortions.”